Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Requirement Gathering: To ensure thorough coverage of functional, non-functional, and technical requirements, conduct workshops, interviews, surveys, and observations to gather requirements from stakeholders.

 • Prioritization and Validation: Set requirements in order of significance for business objectives, practicality, and system impact.
-Verify requirements with relevant parties to make sure they are precise, comprehensive, and in line with corporate goals.

 • Documentation: To aid in communication, traceability, and management throughout the development lifecycle, document requirements methodically using defined forms, such as user stories, use cases, or requirement specifications.

-5. what is different between ensuring architectural integrity and selecting technologies.
+5. What is different between ensuring architectural integrity and selecting technologies.

 Ans: